-(4 credits; alternate years, consult department) General Education Requirement / Option: (general education option under philosophy)

-An introduction to some of the main problems of philosophy by a study of selected works of literature and films.
+(4 credits; alternate years, consult department) (IGE option under Belief and Reason) An introduction to some of the main problems of philosophy by a study of selected works of literature and films.
 Topics explored include appearance and reality, knowledge and skepticism, the mind-body problem, and what sort of life is worth living.